The Karta of a Hindu joint Family in Hindu Law is the senior most member

 well as manage large families as mothers.

-is that she is incapable of managing the properties or
+is that she is incapable of managing the properties or running the

-end gender discrimination in Mitakshara coparcenary by including
+# This will end gender discrimination in Mitakshara coparcenary by

-suggested that the family dwelling will not be "alienated"
+# It is being suggested that the family dwelling will not be "alienated"

 will now become a member equal to that as any other male member.